Construction dumpster rental in Tucson

 40-yard construction roll-off

-The 40-yard roll-off stretches 22 feet long by 8 feet wide and rises 8 feet tall, with about 5 tons included on the haul.
+The 40-yard roll-off stretches 22 feet long, 8 feet wide, and 8 feet tall, with about 5 tons of debris included on the haul.

 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These loads are sorted at the Tucson transfer station to maximize recovery — contractors on active sites often coordinate commercial recurring hauling agreements for efficiency.
-Please check the EPA construction debris recycling guidance for more information on managing your job site waste streams.
+Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+This container material is sorted at the Tucson transfer station to maximize recovery — and contractors on rolling jobs often set up our commercial recurring hauling agreements.
+Follow EPA construction debris recycling guidance for additional information on material-stream best practices.

 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense jobs like concrete slab tear-out or brick demolition call for a reinforced-steel lowboy roll-off.
-Our lowboys haul asphalt millings and clean dirt up to 10,000 pounds without splitting loads.
-The 2-to-3-foot side walls let skid steers and wheelbarrows roll debris over the rim without busting USDOT truck weight limits on Tucson routes.
+Dense loads like concrete slab tear-out, brick demo, asphalt millings, or clean dirt need a stronger container.
+Our reinforced-steel lowboy roll-offs handle up to 10,000 pounds on one trip.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows roll right over the rim without pushing past USDOT truck weight limits on Tucson routes.

-Heavy-debris jobs run on a weight ticket from the local scale house, not a flat yard price; the cleanest loads—where you keep out mixed wood, drywall, and trash—earn the lowest per-ton rate.
-We determine the right container size and dispatch the dumpster after a quick call with your site super regarding total tonnage.
+Heavy-debris jobs run on weight tickets from the scale house, not by the container size; clean loads—free of wood, drywall, or trash—earn the lowest per-ton rate.
+We determine the right dumpster and coordinate dispatch after a quick call with the site super, and that means we track all actual tonnage.

 Tonnage Limits and Weight Overage Policy